Hydra (genus)

-Hydra (/ˈhaɪdrə/ HY-drə) is a genus of small freshwater organisms of the phylum Cnidaria and class Hydrozoa.
-They are native to the temperate and tropical regions.
-The genus was named by Linnaeus in 1758 after the Hydra, which was the many-headed beast defeated by Heracles, as when the animal had a part severed, it would regenerate much like the hydra’s heads.
+Hydra (/ˈhaɪdrə/ HY-drə) is a genus of small freshwater hydrozoans of the phylum Cnidaria.
+They are solitary, carnivorous jellyfish-like animals, native to the temperate and tropical regions.
+The genus was named by Linnaeus in 1758 after the Hydra, the mythical many-headed beast that was defeated by Heracles, as when the animal has a part severed, it will regenerate much like the mythical Hydra's heads.
 Biologists are especially interested in Hydra because of their regenerative ability; they do not appear to die of old age, or to age at all.

+Habitat

+Hydras are often found in freshwater bodies, but some Hydras are found in open water.
+They live attached to submerged rocks using a sticky secretion from their base.
+The genus Hydra occurs on all continents except for Antarctica and the Oceanic islands, though Hydras occur mainly in mesotrophic to eutrophic habitats.